swibcon/swib.org/var/html/swib23/data_protection.md

 When registering on this registration platform, you conclude a contract with the ZBW as defined by Article 6 (1) (b) of the GDPR.
 This contract shall form the legal basis for the processing of your personal data.
 The following personal data will be processed when using the platform:

-When you register for this event, the following data will be stored for the logistical and administrative transaction of this event, for inquiries, for communication on the Mattermost event chat, the BigBlueButton video conferencing platform (for workshop participants) and for anonymised statistics:
+When you register for this event, the following data will be stored for the logistical and administrative transaction of this event, for inquiries, for communication on the Mattermost event chat, the BigBlueButton video conferencing platform (for workshop participants) and for anonymized statistics:

 * User name /password
 * Full name (transferred to Mattermost)